 RPS Honorary Membership

-Honorary Membership of the Royal Philharmonic Society is awarded in recognition of services to music.
+Honorary Membership of the Royal Philharmonic Society is presented in recognition of services to music.

 Recipients have included composers, conductors, performers, music commentators, patrons, programmers, publishers and educationalists.